MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-invoke-external-rest-endpoint-transact-sql.md

 API Management| *.azure-api.net

 > [!NOTE]
-> If you want to invoke a REST service that is not within the allowed list, you can use API Management to securely expose the desired service and make ii available to `sp_invoke_external_rest_endpoint`.
+> If you want to invoke a REST service that is not within the allowed list, you can use API Management to securely expose the desired service and make it available to `sp_invoke_external_rest_endpoint`.

 ## Limits